TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixLabCloud.md

 Select "New Sessions"

-1. Select the Platform "Demo Wind River Rocket Hello World Program running on Intel" and click on "Next"
+1. Select the Platform "Intel Core i7 Virtual System running Wind River Pulsar Linux 7" and click on "Next"
 2. Enter a Session Name "MyPlatformGalileo"
 3. Click on "Resume the Simulation" button